encode/django-rest-framework/docs/api-guide/authentication.md

 Typically the approach you should take is:

 * If authentication is not attempted, return `None`.
 Any other authentication schemes also in use will still be checked.
-* If authentication is attempted but fails, raise a `AuthenticationFailed` exception.
+* If authentication is attempted but fails, raise an `AuthenticationFailed` exception.
 An error response will be returned immediately, regardless of any permissions checks, and without checking any other authentication schemes.

 You *may* also override the `.authenticate_header(self, request)` method.
 If implemented, it should return a string that will be used as the value of the `WWW-Authenticate` header in a `HTTP 401 Unauthorized` response.